 MORE HEALTHY TREATS YOU MIGHT LIKE

-- 2 cups desiccated coconut (unsweetened!)
+- 2 cups desiccated coconut unsweetened!

 - 1 heaped tablespoon raw cacao powder cocoa/carob work as well

-- 10 Medjool dates, seeds removed
+- 10 Medjool dates seeds removed

 - 2 tablespoons coconut cream

 - Place all of the ingredients into your blender or food processor.

 - Blend until well combined - this may take a little while.

 - Press the mixture into a loaf tin lined with baking paper, place the mixture into the freezer to set, slice and enjoy!

 In Bianca’s words, her aim is to make things a little easier for those who are embarking on the real foods paths.
 She wants to help families who live with dietary restrictions and she hopes to put fun and simplicity into what can be a daunting experience.
 Ultimately, she want to share delicious food.
 Check out Wholefood Simply website and Facebook page for more recipes and ideas for the whole family.
 Here is a little interview with Bianca.